 The Freedom Schools: A History of Student Activists on the Frontlines of the Mississippi Civil Rights Movement (book manuscript under review)

 The Freedom School Newspapers: Writings, Essays and Reports from Student Activists During the Civil Rights Movement, edited by William Sturkey and Jon Hale (Jackson: University Press of Mississippi, forthcoming 2014)

-“The Struggle Begins Early: Head Start and the Mississippi Freedom Movement,” History of Education Quarterly (Forthcoming, November 2012)
+“The Struggle Begins Early: Head Start and the Mississippi Freedom Movement,” The History of Education Quarterly 52, no. 4 (November, 2012); 506-534.